When Is the Best Time

 This is Oskar, my "model" on the way back.

 Many hikers came from Poland.
-It is one of the easiest destinations to travel to at the moment and affordable as well.
+They love this island and they are glad about the affordable prices.
 I met Oskar from Warsaw on this track.
 We had the same pace and walked back together.
 What you definitely need for this hike is a torch.
-Madeira is fascinating with its tunnels not only on the roads on hiking trails as well.
+Madeira is fascinating with its tunnels not only on the roads on hiking tracks as well.

 Top Tip for Pico Arieiro: You never know how the weather will be 1800 m above sea level.
 Check the webcam of Pico Arieiro first and drive the long and steep road to the summit on a less cloudy day.
 Webcam Pico Arieiro